WHAT ARE THE PLAYS LIKE?

 THESE TWO SHOWS ARE SHORT, LOW COST

-Mrs Beeton’s brief life of spectacular achievement is recounted
+Mrs Beeton’s brief life of spectacular achievement is recounted by her

 “Lively, humorous ang engaging.
 Not to be missed!"